-- A. Urban riparian corridors and buffers should be reconstructed as needed to manage and convey the quantity, and improve the quality, of stormwater entering the waterways. - B. Historical and archaeological analyses of a waterway's evolution over time should inform the design of Ecological Spines by providing an understanding of historical flow patterns, waterway alignments, and meanders. - C. Ecological Spines can be augmented to treat on-site runoff using constructed wetlands or other stormwater management features within the corridor.
-(See the Ecological Spine Type 2 cross-section in Graphic 20) - D. The slopes along waterways may be stabilized using both natural and built elements.
-Such techniques may include natural channel design, planting native vegetation, or by using concrete steps that retain soil and also provide access to water while withstanding stream bank erosion resulting from flooding and fast-moving water.
+- A. Urban riparian corridors and buffers should be preserved and reconstructed as needed to manage and convey the quantity, and improve the quality, of stormwater entering the waterways in accordance with the Chesapeake Bay Preservation Ordinance. - B. Historical and archaeological analyses of a waterway's evolution over time should inform the design of Ecological Spines by providing an understanding of historical flow patterns, waterway alignments, and meanders. - C. Ecological Spines can be augmented to treat on-site runoff using constructed wetlands or other stormwater management features within the corridor.
+(See the Ecological Spine Type 2 cross-section in Graphic 20)

-E. During implementation of Ecological Spines, measures to stabilize stream banks should be employed using natural cover (such as coir matting, soil lifts, and clay plugs), when possible.
+- D. The slopes along waterways may be stabilized using both natural and built elements.
+Such techniques may include natural channel design, planting native vegetation, or by using concrete steps that retain soil and also provide access to water while withstanding stream bank erosion resulting from flooding and fast-moving water. - E. During implementation of Ecological Spines, measures to stabilize stream banks should be employed using natural cover (such as coir matting, soil lifts, and clay plugs), when possible.
 Application of materials such as mulches, which are susceptible to being washed away during storm events, are discouraged.